emilyalice2708/CV/Emily-Sesto-CV.md

 ## Skills

 **Problem Solving**
-- I studied Biochemistry for one year at Imperial College London, where I learnt how to solve problems methodically.
+- I studied Biochemistry for one year at Imperial College London, where I learnt how to solve problems methodically and became adept at research and analysis.
 - At Makers we were given new coding challenges each week.
 As a result, I have learnt to persevere and think creatively when tackling new problems.
 - In my spare time, I enjoy logical games and have surpassed 1000 points on Codewars.
 - I achieved an A* in GCSE Mathematics one year early and have always been adept at problem-solving and self-motivating.
 I thrive in logical subjects and am always challenging myself.